Crex Meadows Wildlife Area

 Crex Meadows Wildlife Area is a 30,000-acre property of wetlands, brush prairies and forests scattered across a gently rolling landscape.
 It is located in western Burnett County.
 Find it from Highway 70 in Grantsburg.
 Directional signs will guide you through Grantsburg to the Crex Meadows Wildlife Education and Visitor Center, which is located on County Road D. The center contains a sales area, information center, library, auditorium, exhibits and classrooms.

 Some of the visitors come to hunt or trap.
-With the exception of the 2,400-acre refuge, the entire area is open to hunting and trapping.
-Crex provides abundant hunting opportunities for deer, bear, waterfowl and a variety of small game.
+Except for the 2,400-acre refuge, the entire area is open to hunting and trapping.
+Crex provides abundant hunting opportunities for deer, bears, waterfowl and a variety of small game.
 Trappers have opportunities for nearly every furbearer found in Wisconsin.

 When Euro-Americans first arrived, the sandy soil produced scattered red and jack pines, brush and a variety of prairie grasses and flowers.
 Naturally occurring wildfires maintained these plant communities.
 Since wildfires were no longer common after settlement, the landscape grew into an oak-jack pine forest.
 Beginning in the mid-1800s, settlers tried to farm the sandy soil, but most soon gave up.
 The lack of wildfires and clearing of the land for farming resulted in the near elimination of brush prairie.
 Large-scale drainage of wetlands in the 1890s, caused a decline in the number of nesting and migrant waterfowl and other wetland animals.